System performance is limited by various physical factors:

 • The Localization Parameter configuration (Contact Support).

-• For proper installation and acceptable conditions, centimeter accuracy and precision is feaseable.
+• With proper installation and acceptable conditions, centimeter-level accuracy and precision is feasible.

-• For proper installation and harsh conditions, the accuracy may degrade to the decimeter range.
+• With proper installation under harsh conditions, accuracy may degrade to the decimeter range.

 📘